-In this interview series, we caught up with Natasha Kosoff from BOLD Career Coachingwho shares her expertise and insights about job search, career change,etc.in today’s marketplace.
+In this interview series, we caught up with Natasha Kosoff from BOLD Career Coachingwho shares her expertise and insights about the job search, career change, etc.in today’s marketplace.

 I am a career changer myself, having previously worked in regulatory banking.
-I made the decision to change careers and become a career coach after realizing that I wanted to make more of a direct and personal impact.
+I decided to change careers and become a career coach after realizing that I wanted to make more of a direct and personal impact.

 Being able to inspire and assist others going through the challenges of career transition is one of the greatest privileges, and I feel I made the best choice when I chose to pursue my passion and actualize my dreams.

 What Is the Best Career Advice You’ve Ever Received?